tjvantoll/www.tjvantoll.com/README.md

 # TJ VanToll's Blog

-This repo contains the source code for <http://tjvantoll.com>, my personal home page and blog.
-The site is built on top of [Jekyll](http://jekyllrb.com/) and runs on [GitHub Pages](https://pages.github.com/).
+This repo contains the source code for <https://www.tjvantoll.com>, my personal home page and blog.
+The site is built on top of [Jekyll](http://jekyllrb.com/).

 ![](images/site-screenshot.png)